keboola/developers-docs/extend/generic-extractor/functions.md

 ### implode
 The [`implode` function](http://php.net/manual/en/function.implode.php) concatenates an arbitrary number of strings into one using a delimiter.
-The function takes two arguments: the first one is the delimiter string which is used for the concatenation, the second one is an array of values to be concatenated.
+The function takes two arguments:

+1. Delimiter string which is used for the concatenation
+2. Array of values to be concatenated.

 For example:

 {% highlight json %}
 {